How Trump's policy risk is showing in Treasury bonds

-NEW YORK - The yield on the benchmark U.S. Treasury bond has fallen dramatically since President Donald Trump took office in January.
-But one measure of risk embedded in that number has remained positive, in a sign of investor nervousness.
+NEW YORK - The yield on the benchmark U.S. Treasury bond fell sharply in the weeks after President Donald Trump took office in January, as U.S. sovereign debt markets rallied.
+But one measure of risk embedded in that number remained stubbornly positive, in a sign of underlying investor unease.

 The term premium, a component of yields, is a measure of the compensation investors want for the risk of lending money for the life of a 10-year Treasury bond.

-The measure of term premium - calculated by the New York Federal Reserve, based on a widely followed model - shows it turned steadily positive late last year, tracking Trump's rising popularity and eventual election win, after years of being in the red.
-With Trump now rewriting the terms of U.S. engagement with the rest of the world - starting trade wars and appearing to test the strength of U.S. institutions and the rule of law - seven investors and analysts said the risks to U.S. government's creditworthiness are increasing.
+The standard measure of term premium - calculated by the New York Federal Reserve based on a widely followed model - shows it turned positive late last year, tracking Trump's rising popularity and election win, after years of being in the red.
+With Trump rewriting the terms of U.S. engagement with the rest of the world - starting trade wars and appearing to test the strength of U.S. institutions and the rule of law - seven investors and analysts said the risks to U.S. government's creditworthiness are increasing.

 Two separate market experts said the term premium on U.S. Treasuries was likely reflecting those risks.